The museum inside the Cuartel Moncada is the best in town and one of the best in Cuba. Sometimes gory exhibits catalogue the details of...

 Cuartel Moncada information

-Santiago's famous Moncada Barracks, a grand crenallated building completed in 1938, is now synonymous with one of history's greatest failed putsches.
+Santiago's famous Moncada Barracks, a crenellated art deco building completed in 1938, is now synonymous with one of history's greatest failed putsches.
 Moncada earned immortality on July 26, 1953, when more than 100 revolutionaries led by then little-known Fidel Castro stormed Batista's troops at what was then Cuba's second-most important military garrison.

 After the Revolution, the barracks, like all others in Cuba, was converted into a school called Ciudad Escolar 26 de Julio, and in 1967 a museum was installed near gate 3, where the main attack took place.
 As Batista's soldiers had cemented over the original bullet holes from the attack, the Castro government remade them (this time without guns) years later as a poignant reminder.
 The museum (one of Cuba's best) contains a scale model of the barracks plus interesting and sometimes grisly artifacts, diagrams and models of the attack, its planning and its aftermath.
 Most moving, perhaps, are the photographs of the 61 fallen at the end.